AlloyTools/org.alloytools.alloy/bin/guidelines.md

 run {} for 4 Int, 7 seq
 ```

-CVC4  solver returns unsat for this model because when #A = 2, A = {x}  for some x is false which makes A > B always false.
+CVC4  solver returns unsat for this model because (#A = 2 and A = {x}  for some integer x) is false, which makes A > B always false.
 However Kodkod solver returns the model
 ```cmd
 this/A={-7, 2}
 this/B={-4, -5, -7, -8, 1}